Evergreen Shrubs for Privacy Screens / Living Fences

 Planting Hole width….

-Dig your hole only a 6 inches wider than the size of the root ball going into the hole.
+Dig your hole only at about 6 inches wider than the size of the root ball going into the hole.

 Amending the soil….